ophwug/docs/README.md

 **Resolution**:

 * A quick and dirty solution is to flip the OBD-C cable.
 This might not be permanent, but it may help you get the device working again.
+Of course, depending on what's broken, this may not be sufficient.
 * If the OBD-C cable is damaged, replace it with a new one.
-The OBD-C cable used for comma three devices is unique with a long angled neck.
+The OBD-C cable used for comma three devices is unique with a long angled neck so that the cable is able to plugged into the recessed port of the comma three devices.
 For best fit and to not obstruct the cameras, you should use a cable that is specifically designed for the comma three devices.
   * If you can't find a replacement OBD-C cable, but need one in a pinch very quickly you can use a USB 3.1 Gen 2 cable or higher (Thunderbolt 3 or 4) as a substitute.
 These can be found at big box stores or online.
+  * It is possible to get use a set of angled adapters with existing cables: https://amzn.to/3TcV389
 * If your installation of the OBD-C cable is pinched, use a USB 3.1 Gen 2 extension cable so it can be routed in a way that is not pinched under the cover.
   * https://amzn.to/4n7BZ8V
     * This one has variants
   * https://amzn.to/3ZI82lR
     * This one has an on-off switch!
-* If you are removing the device often, consider using a magnetic or quick-release mount to minimize the mechanical wear of the OBD-C cabling.
+* If you are removing the device often, consider using a purpose-built magnetic or quick-release mount to minimize the mechanical wear of the OBD-C cabling.
+See #hw-unofficial on the [comma.ai Discord](https://discord.comma.ai)

 **Vendors**:

 * comma.ai: https://comma.ai/shop/obd-c-cable
 * Mr. One: https://oneclone.net/product/obd-c-cable-for-c3/
-* Konik.ai's cables are physically different from comma's and Mr. One's and are specific to their hardware clones.
+* Konik.ai's cables are physically different from comma's and Mr. One's and are specific to their hardware clones which do not have a recessed port.

 **Examples**: